 This article originally appeared on VICE Spain

-For every fan who think's he's a hero, there are a few others who consider Padilla the face of a sport responsible for killing thousands of bulls a year, and a symbol of extreme animal cruelty.
-Padilla believes critics have a right to their opinion, as long as they don't shout it at him in front of his family as they stroll the streets of his hometown of Jerez, a city in the south-west of Spain.
+For every fan who think of him as a hero, there are a few others who consider Padilla the face of a sport responsible for killing thousands of bulls a year, and a symbol of extreme animal cruelty.
+Padilla believes critics have a right to their opinion, as long as they don't shout it at him in front of his family as they stroll the streets of his hometown of Jerez, a city in the southwest of Spain.

 VICE: Why did you become a bullfighter?

 Juan José Padilla: I was seven years old when I stood in front of a bull for the first time.
 My father had always wanted to be a bullfighter and he shared his passion with us.
 My three brothers tried to be bullfighters, but they actually became bullfighter's assistants.
 There were a lot of cattle farms in the Cadiz region, where I grew up, so my father would take me there and I would fight the bulls.

 I would estimate that I have killed about 5,000 adult bulls in the 25 years that I've been working as a bullfighter—both in training and during my 1500 professional bullfights.

 Have you never felt bad about killing an animal?

 In our culture, we learn that bulls are born to be killed in the ring.
 Sometimes, when the bull has put on a good performance, I don't want to kill it.
 That happens a lot, actually.
 But the director of the bullfight will make me do it, there's no other way.
 That can be frustrating, but it's part of the job.

 Yes, I love animals.
 I have pets at home.
 I see the bull as a collaborator—a special animal that I admire and respect.
 The bull is my life and my world, and I admire its courage.
 Because of that courage, a bullfight is a race and a show.
 The show wouldn't exist without the race.

 Do you ever get scared when you fight?